jonbnewman/mobx-store-provider/docs/api/useProvider.md

 ## Example

-If your application has a single/root `store` then you can call `useProvider` without any options (a unique `identifier` will be supplied for you).
+For single/root store use-cases, you can call `useProvider` without any options.

+A unique `identifier` will be supplied for you.

 ```javascript
 import React from "react";